An Overview of Cervical Laminectomy, Laminoplasty and Posterior Cervical Fusion

 A posterior fusion can be used in conjunction with a laminectomy to decompress the spinal cord or a foramenotomy to decompress a nerve root (see section on posterior cervical foramenotomy for further description of that procedure).

-To learn more about cervical laminectomy, laminoplasty and posterior cervical fusion as a treatment option for spine related conditions, please contact Dr. Donald Corenman at his Vail, Colorado office at 970-479-5895.
+To learn more about cervical laminectomy, laminoplasty and posterior cervical fusion as a treatment option for spine related conditions, please contact Dr. Donald Corenman, spine surgeon and neck doctor serving the Vail, Aspen, Denver and Grand Junction, Colorado area.